Updated May 30, 2023

 However, given Groovy’s tight integration with the JVM, you can easily use your existing Java libraries from Groovy.

-Why do We Need Groovy?
+Why Do We Need Groovy?

 Groovy works very well in the application development layer, especially web development.
-Groovy-based frameworks such Grails are excellent alternatives to Java-based web frameworks such as Stripes or Spring MVC, as Groovy’s dynamic nature makes it very well suited to working with concepts on the web.
+Groovy-based frameworks such as Grails are excellent alternatives to Java-based web frameworks such as Stripes or Spring MVC, as Groovy’s dynamic nature makes it very well suited to working with concepts on the web.

 It is well suited to building DSLs on top of Java or Groovy frameworks.
-Though you can also build these DSLs in Java as we have seen with Apache Camel, Groovy’s expressive nature and flexible syntax allow you to create much more readable DSLs than were ever possible in the Java language.
+Though you can also build these DSLs in Java, as we have seen with Apache Camel, Groovy’s expressive nature and flexible syntax allow you to create much more readable DSLs than were ever possible in the Java language.